 Sandra Phillips (Australian)

-Sandra Phillips teaches publishing studies in QUT Creative Industries and is the chair of First Nations Australia Writers’ Network Inc. (FNAWN).
+Sandra Phillips is a creative industries academic and researcher.
 Sandra’s research areas are Indigenous Story and Indigenous digital communities of practice.
 Wakka Wakka and Gooreng Gooreng, Sandra was an editor with Magabala Books and UQP and the first Aboriginal manager of Aboriginal Studies Press.

 Abigail Ulman (Australian)